-Disaster Preparedness and Response
+Disaster Response & Relief

-The mission of the Diocese of Virginia Disaster Preparedness and Response (DOVDPR) ministry team is to support the diocese, its congregations, homes, schools, camps and conference centers, and other institutions in efforts to prepare for, respond to, and recover from any disaster that is a result of nature, industry, technology, or intention.
+The mission of the Diocese of Virginia Disaster Preparedness and Response ministry team is to support the diocese, its congregations, homes, schools, camps and conference centers, and other institutions in efforts to prepare for, respond to, and recover from any disaster that is a result of nature, industry, technology, or intention.